-In addition from the new cross platform capability, VPROM version 2 features some improvement and changes compared to version 1
+In addition from the new cross platform capability, VLINN version 2 features some improvement and changes compared to version 1

-- New MIDI Panel with Midi learnable custom trigger maps - Change in default MIDI trigger map (see above) - New panning capability per drum, panning knobs will replace the tuning knob row via a popup box selection (available while clicking on the TUNE writing on the GUI.
-See control panels) - Improved GUI - All EPROMS can now be replaced versus only 7 of them in version 1 - Easier and faster Custom EPROMs loading and management, no need to specify the size anymore, VPROM does it for you.
-Once loaded, custom EPROMs are saved with the patch - The additional CUSTOM voice is renamed to EXTRA and is now loaded stock with a modified delay-less stock LM-1 Snare (see EPROM Loading) - Double click reset default value on most of the GUI controls - Precise sample rate typing in for the individual tuning in Hz is now accessible via ALT+Left click on each Tune Knob.
-The main info display will now only display the last edited parameter info or value, such as which EPROM .bin is loaded or the knob, slider etc. current value - In addition to the original velocity mode, 2 Full velocity modes are now available with linear and now exponential response - Incoming MIDI Pitch-Bend Message is now recognized and will act as a Global tuning offset, great for live tweaking the whole set or to transpose up or down - VPROM now transmit its triggers as MIDI OUT - External MIDI learn for controls can now only be attached to MIDI CC messages (no more Sysx or aftertouch)
+- New MIDI Panel with MIDI learnable custom trigger maps - Change in default MIDI trigger map (see above) - New panning capability per drum, panning knobs will replace the tuning knob row via a popup box selection (available while clicking on the TUNE label on the GUI.
+See control panels) - Improved GUI - All EPROMS can now be replaced versus only 7 of them in version 1 - Easier and faster Custom EPROMs loading and management; no need to specify the size anymore, VLINN does it for you.
+Once loaded, custom EPROMs are saved with the patch - The additional CUSTOM voice is renamed to EXTRA and is now loaded by default with a modified delay-less stock LM-1 Snare (see EPROM Loading) - Double clicking a control resets to default value on most of the GUI controls - ALT+Left click on each Tune Knob in order to set the clock rate precisely by typing in a value.
+The main info display will now only display the last edited parameter info or value, such as which EPROM .bin is loaded or the knob, slider etc. current value - In addition to the original velocity mode, 2 Full velocity modes are now available with linear and now exponential response - Incoming MIDI Pitch-Bend Message is now recognized and will act as a Global tuning offset, great for live tweaking the whole set or to transpose up or down - VLINN now transmit its triggers as MIDI OUT - External MIDI learn for controls can now only be attached to MIDI CC messages (no more Sysx or aftertouch)